jmesparre/jm/memory-bank/progress.md

 - **`lucide-react` dependency installed**.
 - **`Blog8Demo` component integrated into `app/proyectos/page.tsx`**.
 - **`memory-bank/ShadCN-context.md` updated** to include `Card`.
+- **Scroll-based page navigation on mobile now correctly navigates on scroll down.**
+- **A 1-second debounce/timer has been implemented for scroll-based page navigation** to prevent rapid page skipping.

 ## What's Left to Build